-Policy C-PA-1c: Require an offer of access dedication of a public access easement or fee title as a Condition of Approval for any a Coastal Permit for new development requested on property containing a proposed if an accessway facility described is shown on the property in the Public Access Plan; for new development located between the first public road and the shoreline (i.e., west of the first public road); and for any new development located east of the first public road.
-The dedication shall be reviewed and approved by the Sonoma County Regional Parks

-Department as sufficient to support the planned public access facility.
+Policy C-PA-1d: Require dedication of a public access easement, right of way, or fee title as a Condition of Approval for a Coastal Permit for new development requested on property along the alignment of the California Coastal Trail or containing a planned access facility described in the Public Access Plan, for new development located between the first public road and the shoreline (i.e., west of the first public road); and for any new development located east of the first public road.
+The dedication shall be reviewed and approved by the Sonoma County Regional Parks Department as sufficient to support the planned public access facility.
 The dedication shall be granted to the County of Sonoma or a State agency.
 (Existing LCP Revised)

-Policy C-PA-1d: Protect areas where public prescriptive rights to the County Coast may exist by documenting investigating the possibility of prescriptive rights (i.e., identifying all known routes historically used by the public in the project area) when processing on Coastal Permits or where public prescriptive rights to the coast appear to be threatened.
+Policy C-PA-1e: Protect areas where public prescriptive rights to the coast may exist by identifying all known routes historically used by the public in the project area when processing Coastal Permits or where public prescriptive rights to the coast appear to be threatened.
 Work with the California Coastal Commission to ensure that any access rights that the public may have acquired are preserved.

-In order To approve a Coastal Permits for private development on lands with public prescriptive rights to the Coast or where these rights appear to be threatened, a finding must be made that the project will not interfere with established prescriptive rights the following actions must be taken:
+To approve either a permit or Coastal Permits for private development on lands that may have public prescriptive rights to the coast or where these rights appear to be threatened, the following actions must be taken: